Mass upload examples

 - In the Wellbore Data sheet,

-- Wellbore configurations are optional on the Wellbore Data sheet but if you do include them in the upload, make sure to have the Top and Bottom perforations in the sheet.
+- Wellbore configurations are optional on the Wellbore Data sheet but if you do include them in the upload, make sure to have the Top and Bottom perforations, first Casing Top MD, Bottom MD, and ID (internal diameter), in the sheet.

 - Fields with preset options are 'Flowpath' which is used to indicate production path of the reservoir fluid, 'Lift Method' to specify the Artificial Lift method used, and the 'Gas Lift Configuration' where we can specify the type of gas lift.
 Values other than the preset options are not recognized.